technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 Now imagine having a coworker who gives no fucks about the preservation of history.
 Who shamelessly moves files around all the time making history really hard to keep track of.
 A coworker, who on a whim starts refactoring the code base.
 A coworkers who writes code in a way where a "addition" only diff becomes a diff with mixed additions and removals.

 This is the current state of AI "Agents" who type code.
 Many people have told me that you need to just add these things to the prompt but its not enough.
 And trust me I have tried.
 They write really pretty code!
-They write like a decently smart programmer when prompted concisely and accurately (with enough context) but they don't have the foresight of someone who writes code like art (I hate equating such things to titles like "Staff Engineer" 🤮).
+They write like a decently smart programmer when prompted concisely and accurately (with enough context) but they don't have the foresight of someone who writes code like art (I hate equating using titles like "Staff Engineer" to make a point 🤮.
+Most titles are there to placate one's ego, not qualify one's capability).

 ### Dependency Hell